 Conclusions

 Cook County, IL is still beset by racial and socioeconomic disparities in SUID outcomes.
-Our process for compiling and analyzing cases will allow practitioners to more quickly address such disparities with efforts targeted to regions of the county most in need of prevention services.
+Our process for compiling and analyzing cases will allow intervention programs? to more quickly address such disparities with efforts targeted to regions of the county most in need of prevention services.

 Acknowledgements